tenxlif/pricing/Design.md

 As a result, the design choices were limited to (A) whether to represent price of a plan per customer OR (B) just reference the plan name in the customer profile and then update plan metadata in another record where details of that plan are stored.
 I chose option B as this will make price changes uniform and swift and updates will be singular.
 Option A would have required me to update each customer's row for that country and be ripe with problems due to inconsistent states.

 ### Price changes can be scheduled
 One can also schedule the price changes in future or back-date it in the past.
-As a result, one can have many plan records for a single country and PlanType, depending on time.
+As a result, one can have many plan records for a single country and PlanType, depending on time (but only last updated as the _active_ one.
 This makes sense also for other reasons, as it is probably better to keep every record of price change for historical analysis and compliance reasons.
 Each pricePlan is keyed by PlanName and country.
 Once narrowed down by those keys, many price plans exist for that combination.
 In the current local implementation, a Stack is used to implement plan lineage.
-In a more traditional data store, this could be implemented using another field like a LastUpdatedTs to keep chronological order of updates.
+In a more traditional data store, this could be implemented using another field like a _LastUpdatedTs_ to keep chronological order of updates.

 The other inference is that the most recently updated plan is the active plan. (need further discussion on this)